sumin-Ma/GALAMOST/docs/_build/html/_sources/integration-nve.rst.txt

 .. py:class:: Nve(all_info, group)

-   initializes a NVE thermostat object for a group of particles with system information and particle group.
+   The constructor of a NVE thermostat object for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.